duongnv129/ory-self-hosted/keto-zanziban-multi-tenancy-rbac-per-resource/Keto-Resource-Scoped-RBAC-Alice-Hierarchy.md

 **Scenario:** Alice works at Company A and is a customer of Company B

 ### Company A (Tenant A)
-- Alice is **Product Manager** → admin on product:items
+- Alice is **Product Manager** → admin on product:items (full control)
-- Alice is **Product Manager** → admin on category:items
+- Alice is **Category Reviewer** → moderator on category:items (can review/update, not create)
-- Full control over product catalog
+- Mixed privilege levels across different resources

 ### Company B (Tenant B)
 - Alice is **Paying Customer** → customer on product:items